AidanTilgner/Benchy/Readme.md

-# Benchy
+# QB
-I'm starting over.
-This is the Benchy monorepo, home of the soon to exist `@quasarbrains/benchy` package.
+This is the QuasarBrains monorepo, where services and libraries will be developed and maintained.